geniusx1990/AutomotiveServiceAssistant-/README.md

 ##### `DELETE api/orders/:id`

 <details>
-This endpoint allows you to delete a single vehicle by ID.
+This endpoint allows you to delete a single order by ID.

 - Query Parameters